watsonwork/watsonwork-developer-docs/guides/V1_Permissions.md

  - when a user or an app is added to a space
  - when an app acts on behalf of a user

 Apps have a base set of permissions that allows them to perform some actions that are not related to spaces, for example accessing their own profiles.
 However, all the access that an app is given in a space, has to be explicitly granted to the app when it is added to a space.
 Users can have different permissions based on their subscriptions, roles and so forth.
-When an app is granted access to act on behalf of a user, the user's permissions are limited to the ones that are approved by the user to be used by apps.
+When an app is granted access to act on behalf of a user, the user’s permissions are limited to the ones that are approved by the user to be used by apps.

 When you, as a developer, register an app with Watson Work Services, you define what permissions are required by your app.
 When a user adds the app to a space, the list of permissions is displayed in human readable form and the user can either proceed and grant these permissions or stop the process and not add the app.